oral cancer self examination mouth check symptoms early detection

 • A lump or thickening in the cheek

-• Loose teeth without clear reason
+• Loose teeth without a clear reason

 Common risk factors of Oral Cancer include: